 Oracle B2C Service (OSvC)

-If you want to change the domain name in the URL for your site to a custom domain, an SSL certificate is required which is obtained by you from a Certificate Authority outside of Oracle but that is recognized by Oracle.
-Your first step is to purchase an entitlement for Custom Domain SSL Application Hosting from Oracle.
+If you want to change the domain name in the URL for your site to a custom domain, an SSL/TLS certificate is required, which is first obtained from a Certificate Authority outside of Oracle, but that is recognized by Oracle.
+Your first step is to purchase an entitlement for Custom Domain SSL Application Hosting through your sales account manager.
 This will give you the ability to use Oracle's self-service tools (Configuration Assistant) to generate CSR to provide to your certificate authority.
-You will need to pay a fee to the certificate authority.
-Once you have the certificate you would implement the new SSL certificate/s through Configuration Assistant (self service tool).
-You should work with your IT staff to get the correct certificates.
+The cert authority you choose will have its own included expenses.
+Once you have the certificate you can install the files through Configuration Assistant (self service tool), or reach out to Technical Support for assistance.

 A description of the most common certificate types used for Oracle B2C Service can be found at the following answer:

-When your site is first provisioned with Oracle B2C Service, your interfaces are added to our *.custhelp.com wildcard certificate and are provided with SSL coverage.
-The need for custom domain SSL comes in when you are interested in re-branding your website's domain with a custom name of your choosing.
+When your site is first provisioned with Oracle B2C Service, your interfaces are added to our *.custhelp.com wildcard certificate and are provided with SSL/TLS coverage this way.
+The need for custom domain certificates comes in when you are interested in re-branding your website's domain with a name of your choosing.
 This will require that you come off our *.custhelp.com certificate and provide us with your own, which we then host in our server environment.

 The following answer has a full walkthrough of this process using our self-service tools in Configuration Assistant, which you must use if your account has been 'cloudified':

 The certificate process in self-service will begin with generating a CSR, or Certificate Signing Request, for the new custom domain.
-This is effectively an order form for the certificate, and the contents of the CSR will be output into a hash format.
-The CSR you use to purchase your certificate must come from our tools in self-service, otherwise the certificate will not be compatible in our environment, and attempting to upload the certificate through self-service will cause a failure.
+This is effectively an order form for the certificate, and the contents of the CSR will be provided in a hash format.
+The CSR you use to purchase your certificate must come from our tools in self-service or from Technical Support, otherwise the certificate will not be compatible in our environment, and attempting to upload the certificate through self-service will cause a failure.

 This installation process will include a change to the vhosts for the interface(s) you are updating.
 Every interface must have at least one primary vhost, but can have multiple alternate vhosts.
 Alternate vhosts always redirect to the primary vhost, and that is their only function.

 This vhost change requires some brief downtime while the new DNS information propagates throughout the web.
-This is generally brief, and lasts up to about 30 minutes.
-Nevertheless, you may wish to schedule the installation for a lower-impact time as a result.
+This is generally lasts about 20 minutes.
+Nevertheless, it is preferable to schedule the installation for a lower-impact time.

 The new vhost is associated to your original interface address by the use of CNAME records in DNS.
 This is a record type that defines the new custom address as an alias for the original custhelp.com address.
 A real-world example of this can be seen with our support pages: